eczarny/xmlrpc/README.markdown

 # What if I find a bug, or what if I want to help?

 Please, contact me with any questions, comments, suggestions, or problems.
 I try to  make the time to answer every request.
-If you find a bug, it would be helpful to also provide steps to reproduce the problem.
+If you would like to submit a bug, or file an enhancement request, please [create a new ticket with Lighthouse] [1].

 Those  wishing  to  contribute  to  the  project  should  begin by obtaining the latest source with Git: